Giveth/giveth-dapp/README.md

 - React Router

 ## Where are the config files?
-This project is setup using Create React App.
-It just works :-) If required, this project can be 'ejected' by running `npm run eject`.
+This project is setup using [Create React App](https://github.com/facebookincubator/create-react-app).
+It can do almost everything (config via package.json) and best, it just works! :-)
+If required you can 'eject' the project by running `npm run eject`.
 Note that there's no way back!